Unsuitable Homes

 1. Background

-For people with mobility issues, many aspects of life are improved by the provision of accessible homes and related support services.
-As people age, there is a greater risk of social exclusion, of loneliness and isolation, and mental health problems such as depression.
-Lack of suitable housing undermines an individual’s wellbeing and contributes to social isolation.
-For disabled people, and those with chronic illness or injury, lack of accessible housing limits choice and leads to them to reside where suitable accommodation is built, not where it is required – this often means being displaced for an existing social circle.
+For people with disabilities, mobility issues, chronic illness or injury, many aspects of life are improved by the provision of accessible homes and related support services.
+Lack of accessible housing limits choice and leads them to reside where suitable accommodation is built, not where it is required – this often means being displaced from an existing social circle.
+As people age, there is a greater risk of social isolation, and loneliness, and mental health problems such as depression.
+Lack of suitable housing in the right place undermines wellbeing and contributes to social isolation.
 Faced with unaffordable or unsuitable housing options, people are forced to move away from their social networks leading to, or exacerbating, social isolation and loneliness (Source: Scottish Government).

-- Increasing independence for longer; smaller care packages, reduced pressure on informal carers, and less requirement for residential or nursing care placement.
+- Increasing independence for longer, smaller domiciliary care packages, reduced pressure on informal carers, and less requirement for residential or nursing care placement.

-Digital connectivity, hoarding, and other factors will have to be addressed to ensure a person’s home is and remains suitable for them.
-Housing is featured in the local NHS long-term plan.
-Working collaboratively across health, care, and housing services helps authorities meet statutory obligations and reduce costs.
+Digital connectivity, hoarding, and other factors must be addressed to ensure a person’s home is and remains suitable for them.
+Working collaboratively across health, care, and housing services through existing governance structures helps authorities meet statutory obligations and reduce costs.

 2. Policy Context